-FPC offers a payout plan for tuition, fees, dorm and meals through the FACTS Payment Plan.
-Students may view the options and enroll online through FPC's web site: www.fpctx.edu (Student's tab, Student Financial Services, SFS Forms, and Payout Application).
+FPC offers a payout plan for tuition, fees, dorm and meals through the Payment Plan option listed in their Plainsmen Portal.
+Students may view the options and enroll online through the student's Plainsmen Portal.
 Different payment options and methods are available.